 Unlike blocker errors, transient errors typically reflect a temporary issue.
 For example, the Amazon Selling Partner API is currently unavailable (overloaded or down), closes a connection, or behaves unexpectedly or in an undocumented manner.

-In some instances, our best-effort attempt to request, retrieve and provide the rate limit can itself fail.
-This could be due to random network error, our request attempt being throttled, or other hard-to-predict issues
+Sometimes, our best-effort attempt to request, retrieve, and provide the rate limit can fail.
+This could be due to random network error, our request attempt being throttled, or other hard-to-predict issues.
+This can result in connections to the API being closed, limited, or blocked.

 Also, Amazon states different sellers and reports can have limits, which can also trigger Healthcheck notifications.
 Amazon states;

-Remember, some Selling Partner APIs may have functional limits on the frequency that data can be requested or written for a given seller, so we don't suggest using all of your throughput on one seller at a time.
+βRemember, some Selling Partner APIs may have functional limits on the frequency that data can be requested or written for a given seller, so we don't suggest using all of your throughput on one seller at a time.

-In these cases, we may get a temporary rate limit, or connection errors, as Amazon will not process a request.
+In these cases, we may get a temporary rate limit or connection errors, as Amazon will not process a request.

 Lastly, Amazon states that errors may arise, and they should be expected;

-Any number of factors outside your control could result in a small number of transient 429s.
+"Any number of factors outside your control could result in a small number of transient 429s.
 This is expected and should be accounted for in your application code.

-This is why they are considered "transient" errors and why we have accounted for this in our application
+This is why they are considered "transient" errors and why we have accounted for this in our application.

 In most cases, transient errors are corrected by reattempting a request, using LOOKBACK windows, or using retry queues that hold requests until an API becomes available or is working as expected.